Get Coordinates of Characters in PDF using Apache PDFBox

 }

-Set page boundaries (from first page to last page) to strip text and call the method writeText().
+Set page boundaries from the first page to the last page to strip text and call the method writeText().

 PDFTextStripper stripper = new GetCharLocationAndSize();